UC-Davis-molecular-computing/scadnano-python-package/README.md

     pip install scadnano
     ```

+    ## Troubleshooting
+    If the above does not work for you, here are some things to try.

     If your Python installation does not already have pip installed, you may have to install it.
     Executing [this Python script](https://bootstrap.pypa.io/get-pip.py) should work;
     see also